le0kar0ub1/Fouloscopia/README.md

 # Fouloscopia

-Fouloscopia is a little Boid-like implementation with runtime parametring.
+Fouloscopia is a little Boids-like implementation with runtime parametring.
 On top of that a disease propagation is implemented, with also, runtime parametring.

-The project is lead using the `GrAPiC` graphic library provided by [Alexandre Meyer](https://perso.liris.cnrs.fr/alexandre.meyer/grapic/html/index.html).
+The project is led using the `GrAPiC` graphic library provided by [Alexandre Meyer](https://perso.liris.cnrs.fr/alexandre.meyer/grapic/html/index.html).

 ## Dependencies